In 1973, the Endangered Species Act (ESA) was passed, as concern had been expressed over the nation’s native animals becoming extinct.

 The Carolina northern flying squirrel is one of two flying squirrels in the area, with the smaller southern flying squirrel being widespread and not endangered.
-The flying squirrels have skin flaps that extend between the wrists and the ankles, and they use their tail, which is flattened to steer themselves when gliding from tree to tree.
+The flying squirrels have skin flaps that extend between the wrists and the ankles, and they use their tail, which is flattened, to steer themselves when gliding from tree to tree.

-The flying squirrels can glide a distance of approximately 65 feet, and speed to eight miles per hour.
-They can grow up to eleven inches long, and are tan or brown, with belly hair that is white at the tip, leading to a dark grey by the skin.
+The flying squirrels can glide a distance of approximately 65 feet and speed to eight miles per hour.
+They can grow up to eleven inches long and are tan or brown, with belly hair that is white at the tip, leading to a dark grey by the skin.

 Gulf Coast Jaguarundi

-The building of the Mexico-U.S border fence may be the biggest threat to their population as it would hinder any migration.
+The building of the Mexico-U.S border fence may be the biggest threat to their population as it would hinder migration.

 Another animal where the IUCN red list and the U.S. Fish and Wildlife Service differ is the ocelot.
 Listed as least concern by the IUCN, the ocelot is listed as endangered by the official U.S. service.

-The ocelot has one of the most beautiful furs, with a background color that can be gray, reddish-gray, yellowish, brownish or cream with solid black markings.
-These markings are not uniform and can be spots, dots, smudges and stripes.
+The ocelot has one of the most beautiful furs, with a background color that can be gray, reddish-gray, yellowish, brownish, or cream with solid black markings.
+These markings are not uniform and can be spots, dots, smudges, and stripes.

 False Killer Whale

 The False killer whale gets its name in more than one way.
-The false killer whale is not a killer whale at all, but a dolphin.
+The false killer whale is not a killer whale at all but a dolphin.
 Their name comes from their look, which includes a similarly shaped skull to that of killer whales.

 Reaching sizes up to 6m (20 ft) long, the false killer whale is dark gray or black.
 In captivity, they have been known to reach the age of 62.
-The main diet of the false killer whale is fish and squid, with tuna and mahi-mahi being their favorite due to the large size.
+The main diet of the false killer whale is fish and squid, with tuna and mahi-mahi being their favorite due to their large size.

 They will also attack smaller dolphins, and there have been attacks on sperm whales and smaller sharks.
 Several false killer whales can group up to take on larger prey.

-The false killer whales in North America have been listed as endangered since 2012, and there are estimated between 150 – 200 living in the Hawaii area, a number that has been declining recently.
+The false killer whales in North America have been listed as endangered since 2012, and there are an estimated 150 – 200 living in the Hawaii area, a number that has been declining recently.

-There is good news for the woodland caribou, however, the population in the Selkirk Mountains in Seattle is being proposed for a downlisting from endangered to threatened.
+There is good news for the woodland caribou; however, the population in the Selkirk Mountains in Seattle is being proposed for a downlisting from endangered to threatened.

 Roy Prairie Pocket Gopher